bradedelman/baller-android/README.md

 	- Now you need to "Sync Gradle" - it will download, etc.
 	- Baller is now in your Project

-3. Add Permission to Use the Internet
+3. Add Permission to Use the Internet and to use a local http server (for dev)

 	```
 		in AndroidManifest.xml